-When any engine is unsealed and stripped for inspection following a protest or at the discretion of the chief scrutineer and found to be fully compliant with the rule(s) which is (are) the subject of the inspection, then the team will be given one additional seal allocation to reseal the rebuilt engine.
-When an engine has reached an agreed "end of life" then the chief scrutineer may at his discretion choose to have that engine stripped to check for compliance.
+When any engine is unsealed and stripped for inspection following a protest or at the discretion of the chief technical steward and found to be fully compliant with the rule(s) which is (are) the subject of the inspection, then the team will be given one additional seal allocation to reseal the rebuilt engine.

+When an engine has reached the "end of life" then the chief technical steward may at his discretion choose to have that engine stripped to check for compliance.